 The Petition proposed major reforms to address these problems.
-First and most urgently, that the licence fee be reduced to ten shillings per month with the option of quarterly licences, reducing the time involved and the ill-feeling induced by monthly digger hunts; new arrivals be allowed 15 days residence before a licence was required; the five pounds penalty for non-possession of a licence be reduced to one pound; arrangements be made to enable diggers to invest in small allotments of land for agricultural purposes; and the practice of sending armed men to enforce the licence system be stopped.
-Finally, the Petition pointedly brought the issue of the franchise and the diggers' lack of political rights into their public discourse for the first time.
-It concluded by reminding La Trobe that although they contributed more than any other class to government funds, they were unrepresented (had no vote) and therefore had no option but to approach him with the Petition.
+First and most urgently, that the licence fee be reduced to ten shillings per month with the option of quarterly licences, reducing the time involved and the ill-feeling caused by monthly digger hunts; new arrivals be allowed 15 days residence before a licence was required; the five pounds penalty for non-possession of a licence be reduced to one pound; arrangements be made to enable diggers to invest in small allotments of land for agricultural purposes; and the practice of sending armed men to enforce the licence system be stopped.
+Finally, the Petition pointedly brought the issue of the franchise and the diggers' lack of political rights into the public discourse.
+It concluded by reminding La Trobe that although they contributed more than any other class to government funds, they were unrepresented (had no vote) and therefore had no option but to approach him with this Petition.